-A resource guide, Opportunities for Improving Medicare HOS Results through Practices in Quality Preventive Health Care for the Elderly is available on the HOS website at www.HOSonline.org.
-This guide helps MAOs and PACE organizations develop and apply strategies that address items in the HOS and HOS-M questionnaires.
-Section 1 discusses the prevalence of conditions measured by the HOS items and summarizes national HOS results to highlight opportunities for improvement and intervention strategies.
+A resource guide titled Opportunities for Improving Medicare HOS Results through Practices in Quality Preventive Health Care for the Elderly helps MAOs and PACE organizations develop and apply strategies that address items in the HOS and HOS-M questionnaires.10 Section 1 discusses the prevalence of conditions measured by the HOS items and summarizes national HOS results to highlight opportunities for improvement and intervention strategies.
 Section 2 provides examples of interventions that some MAOs have used to promote patient/physician communication, screening services, or maintenance of functional status among their members.

-A companion literature review, Functional Status in Older Adults: Intervention Strategies for Impacting Patient Outcomes is also available on the HOS website at www.HOSonline.org.
-This literature review synthesizes selected articles about functional status outcomes in older adults and supplements the resource guide.
-The articles include outcomes that target assessments of health from well-established questionnaires spanning the physical to psychological.
+A companion literature review titled Functional Status in Older Adults: Intervention Strategies for Impacting Patient Outcomes synthesizes selected articles about functional status outcomes in older adults and supplements the resource guide.11 The articles include outcomes that target assessments of health from well-established questionnaires spanning the physical to psychological.
 In addition, outcome measures include ADLs that capture functional limitations in MA members.
 The articles were selected because they describe interventions that could impact functional status outcomes in elderly populations.